 3 Common Forms of Ownership of Florida Real Estate

 The following is a description of the three most common forms of ownership.
-Prior to the client signing a Real Estate Contract, an attorney should determine up front the type of ownership desired by the buyer.
-This decision controls who must sign the contract.
-Likewise, it is necessary to determine up front who must sign on behalf of the seller.
+Prior to the client signing a Real Estate Contract, the attorney should determine up-front the type of ownership desired by the buyer.
+This decision may control who must sign the contract.

 Tenancy By The Entireties